-The Berchmans Academy Lower School educates young men in grades PreK3-7.
+The Lower School at Berchmans Academy educates young men in PreK3 – 7th grade.

-The school is under the direction of the Lower School Division Head of Berchmans Academy, who prepares an environment in which each child comes to see himself as both a unique individual and a valued member of the community.
+The school is under the direction of Mrs. Angie Boagni, Lower School Division Head, who prepares an environment in which each child comes to see himself as both a unique individual and a valued member of the community.

 Classes form a community of children and teachers who join together daily to pray, share, learn, and grow.
 At assemblies students pray together and share life experiences.
 They celebrate events of the liturgical and secular year; and they receive instruction in the lifelong guidelines of Christian living.
 This is also a time when the Head or the Dean of Students may introduce thematic units of study to challenge the intellect, programs of social awareness to encourage care for others, and enjoyable activities that engage each child in social interactions beyond his immediate circle of classroom friends.